To say in-house lawyers and contract teams have full plates would be a gross understatement.

 As a former in-house attorney myself, I understand the stress that comes with playing gatekeeper beside a revolving door of countless agreements.

-I tend to liken it to being the head of a MASH unit.
-Patients are constantly coming in and you need to make quick decisions about whom to bandage up and whom to wheel into the E.R. asap.
-It can be overwhelming.
+I tend to liken it to being in the emergency room at a hospital.
+Patients are constantly coming in and you need to make quick decisions about whom to bandage up and whom to send for immediate surgery by a specialist.
+It can be overwhelming and stressful.

 It builds up a stronger first line of defense so that you don’t have to deal with the minor nicks and cuts.